Are you looking for a simple learning management system (LMS) to assist you in creating and managing online courses?

 ✔️ Is it necessary for me to be a developer in order to use LearnDash?

-LearnDash does not require you to be a developer.
-As long as you have a basic understanding of technology, the setup should be quite simple.
-They designed the plugin to be as simple to use as possible, even for individuals who don't know how to code.
+LLearnDash does not require you to be a developer.
+The setup should be simple as long as you have a basic understanding of technology.
+They designed the plugin to be as simple as possible, even for individuals who don't know how to code.
 However, if you are a developer—or have access to developers—LearnDash provides you with greater freedom than any of the hosted LMS systems.
 It truly is a case of getting the best of both worlds.

 🤔 Will LearnDash assist me in keeping my website up to date?

 LearnDash isn't a Software as a Service (SaaS) like many other hosted choices on the market (SaaS).
-This means you're buying the plugin, as well as any technical support and updates that come with it.
-You are not, however, paying more for them to manage your site.
+This means you're buying the plugin and any technical support and updates that come with it.
+You need to pay more for them to manage your site.
 They, like the majority of their consumers, regard this as a huge benefit.
 You'll need to speak with a developer if you need assistance maintaining your website.
-A skilled developer may also assist you with a variety of adjustments, ensuring that your course accomplishes all you need
+A skilled developer may also assist you with a variety of adjustments, ensuring that your course accomplishes all you need.

 👉 Does LearnDash store my data?